Ourang Medan: Story

 The 1940 version of the story told of a distress signal being sent out in an area south of the Solomon Islands.
-The first received stated “SOS from the steamship Ourang Medan.
+The first received stated "SOS from the steamship Ourang Medan.
 Beg ships with shortwave wireless get touch doctor.
-Urgent.”
-This was followed by “Probable second officer dead.
+Urgent."
+This was followed by "Probable second officer dead.
 Other members crew also killed.
 Disregard medical consultation.
-SOS urgent assistance warship.”
-After giving her position, the final message received was an incomplete phrase “crew has…”.
+SOS urgent assistance warship."
+After giving her position, the final message received was an incomplete phrase "crew has ... ".
 Vessels responding to the Ourang Medan received no reply.
 The 1940 version of the story describes rescue vessels approaching the ship listing in the water, and upon boarding locating multiple crew dead at their posts.
-As they investigated further into the ship, explosions were reportedly heard and so the rescuers abandoned the ship, and watched it subsequently go ablaze and sink into the Pacific.
+As they ventured further into the ship, explosions were reportedly heard and so the rescuers abandoned the ship, and watched it subsequently go ablaze and sink into the Pacific.

 By 1948, the story was embellished with further details.
-According to one version of the story, at some point of time in or around June 1947, two American vessels navigating the Straits of Malacca, the City of Baltimore and the Silver Star, among others passing by, picked up several distress messages from the nearby Dutch merchant ship Ourang Medan.
-(Vincent Gaddis and other sources list the approximate date as early February 1948).
+According to one version of the story, at some point in or around June 1947, two American vessels navigating the Straits of Malacca, the City of Baltimore and the Silver Star, picked up several distress messages from the nearby Dutch merchant ship Ourang Medan.
+(Some accounts state only a year for the purported event; other sources such as Vincent Gaddis, list the approximate date as early February 1948.)